PawseySC/singularity-containers/_episodes/31-mpi-openfoam.md

 ```
 {: .bash}

-**In alternative**, if you're running this example on Pawsey systems (Magnus or Zeus), achieve the same result by using the Slurm scheduler to submit the job script `mpi_pawsey.sh`:
+**In alternative**, if you're running this example on Pawsey systems (*e.g.* Magnus or Zeus), achieve the same result by using the Slurm scheduler to submit the job script `mpi_pawsey.sh`:

 ```
 $ sbatch mpi_pawsey.sh